eimaneltigani/JavaChessGame/README.md

 | Nodes reached: | 11,513    | 6,322        |
 | Time elapsed:  | 995.73 ms | 421.19 ms    |

-Though I implemented only one of many available algorithms/strategies, the above comparison shows the significant difference with just one technique!
-See below if you'd like to learn of other common methods for improvement.
+Though I implemented only one of many optimization techniques, the above comparison shows the significant difference with just one technique!